 I sewed it on backwards, with a knot at the front.
 Not only does this add a bit of character, it makes the sewing easier too, as you're sewing onto a rigid surface.

-The elastic I used was just a simple hair bobble.
+The elastic I used was just a simple hair bobble, you could just use elastic too.
 I sewed it into place with embroidery thread and a close blanket stitch, which covered the metal part quite neatly.

 And there you have it!

 You'll have to book a long train journey now, just to enjoy some travel sewing!
 Sure beats gazing out of the window in some of the more built-up parts of the country.

 To find more projects like this please visit : http://www.handmadeharbour.blogspot.co.uk

 For other sewing accessories projects click the image below.